-If you learn to listen to your body, you can eat anything.
+If you learn to listen to what your body is telling you, you can eat anything.
 The world is obsessed with dealing with stress.
 He is stress, who is accused of all mortal sins, including the obesity epidemic that swept the developed countries.
 But losing weight is also stressful.
-Confirmation of this is the unhealthy scheme tested by many when dieting is interrupted by food breakdowns, followed by a feeling of guilt, and then a new attempt to “eat right,” a new breakdown – and further in a circle.
+Confirmation of this is the unhealthy scheme tested by many when dieting is interrupted by food breakdowns, followed by a feeling of guilt, and then a new attempt to "eat right," a new breakdown - and further in a circle.

 This scheme does not lead to anything good.
 Harsh stress diets don’t work.
 Research shows that, on the other hand, such diets lead to weight gain in the long term.
 It is not surprising that many doctors began to look for such a way to lose weight, which they could do without strict dietary restrictions.
 Intuitive eating has become this way.